-When you get services from an in-network facility, certain providers there may be out-ofnetwork.
-In these cases, the most those providers may bill you is your plan's in-network costsharing amount.
+When you get services from an in-network facility, certain providers there may be out-of- network.
+In these cases, the most those providers can bill you is your plan's in-network cost- sharing amount.
 This applies to emergency medicine, laboratory, surgeon and assistant surgeon services, and professional ancillary services such as anesthesia, pathology, radiology, neonatology, hospitalist, or intensivist services.
 These providers can't balance bill you and can't ask you to give up your protections not to be balance billed.

-If you receive other services at these in-network facilities, out-of-network providers can't balance bill you, unless you give written consent and give up your protections.
+If you receive other types of services at these in-network facilities, out-of-network providers can't balance bill you unless you give written consent and give up your protections.

 You're never required to give up your protections from balance billing.
-You also aren't required to get care out-of-network.
+You also aren't required to get out-of-network care.
 You can choose a provider or facility in your plan's network.

-When balance billing isn't allowed, you also have the following protections:
+When balance billing isn't allowed, you also have these protections:

-- You are only responsible for paying your share of the cost (like the copayments, coinsurance, and deductibles that you would pay if the provider or facility was in-network).
-Your health plan will pay out-of-network providers and facilities directly. - Your health plan generally must: - Cover emergency services without requiring you to get approval for services in advance (prior authorization). - Cover emergency services by out-of-network providers. - Base what you owe the provider or facility (cost-sharing) on what it would pay an in-network provider or facility and show that amount in your explanation of benefits. - Count any amount you pay for emergency services or out-of-network services toward your in-network deductible and in-network out-of-pocket limit.
+- You're only responsible for paying your share of the cost (like the copayments, coinsurance, and deductible that you would pay if the provider or facility was in-network).
+Your health plan will pay any additional costs to out-of-network providers and facilities directly. - Generally, your health plan must: - Cover emergency services without requiring you to get approval for services in advance (also known as "prior authorization"). - Cover emergency services by out-of-network providers. - Base what you owe the provider or facility (cost-sharing) on what it would pay an innetwork provider or facility and show that amount in your explanation of benefits. - Count any amount you pay for emergency services or out-of-network services toward your in-network deductible and in-network out-of-pocket limit.

-If you believe you've been wrongly billed, you may call the federal agencies responsible for enforcing the federal balance billing protection law at: 1-800-985-3059 and/or file a complaint with the Virginia State Corporation Commission Bureau of Insurance at: scc.virginia.gov/pages/File-Complaint-Consumers or call 1-877-310-6560.
+If you think you've been wrongly billed, call the federal agencies responsible for enforcing the federal balance billing protection law at: 1-800-985-3059 and/or file a complaint with the Virginia State Corporation Commission Bureau of Insurance at: scc.virginia.gov/pages/File-Complaint-Consumers or call 1-877-310-6560.

-Visit cms.gov/nosurprises for more information about your rights under federal law.
+Visit cms.gov/nosurprises/consumers for more information about your rights under federal law.

 Consumers covered under (i) a fully-insured policy issued in Virginia, (ii) the Virginia state employee health benefit plan; or (iii) a self-funded group that opted-in to the Virginia protections are also protected from balance billing under Virginia law.
-Visit scc.virginia.gov/ pages/Balance-Billing-Protection for more information about your rights under Virginia law.
+Visit scc.virginia.gov/pages/Balance- Billing-Protection for more information about your rights under Virginia law.